mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis/dreams-of-gnosis.md

 The first line of the poem is a quote from Melanie Hoff which she explores in her class <a href="https://lovelanguages.melaniehoff.com/">Digital Love Languages</a> &mdash; a question which has begot many other questions.

-I imagine that many things in this post may be triggering to people.
-These are charged subjects, but I hope that this writing might empower or bring relief to someone, and help bring more compassion to these questions.

 <div class="blackpagebreak"></div>

 # In Search Of Love Beyond Paternalism